Why do I run out of Hot water after only five minutes in the shower?

 If you have a toilet that runs, you will use a large amount of hot water, and may not have enough left to shower.
 See Why do I have Hot water in my Toilet.

-Hot water coils on boilers: A common problem
+Hot water coils on boilers:

-have enough hot water, but if they want to fill up the tub, there is not enough hot water.
+A common problem people have with this type of hot water maker is, if they take a shower they have enough hot water, but if they want to fill up the tub, there is not enough hot water.

-hot water.
 The reason for this is the coil is designed to heat the water at a slow flow rate, most shower heads and other faucets have built in flow restrictors but the tub spout does not.

 To fill a tub when you have this problem, only turn on the hot water half way.